 Great part for any therapy room , my matryoshka dolls have become a vital part of my therapy for patients with depression.

-My matryoshka (Russian nesting dolls) are proudly displayed in any therapy room.
+My matryoshka ( babushka nesting dolls) are proudly displayed in any therapy room.
 Initially intended for decorative purposes, they now serve a more meaningful purpose in any therapy room. to help any patients struggling with depression.